murray-cecile/cfpb-complaints/README.md

 Our repository is organized as follows:

 - The `explore` directory contains exploratory data analysis
-- The `unsupervised-clustering` directory contains the clustering and topic modeling
+- The `clustering` directory contains the clustering and topic modeling
 - The `shallow` directory contains the shallow learning classification pipeline
 - The `deep` directory contains the deep learning classification pipeline